Last Updated: November 30, 2020

 As for Israel, only 10% of global organizations are currently hiring blockchain staff.

-15. There are 3,000 blockchain startups registered on AngelList.
+15. There are more than 5,000 blockchain startups registered on AngelList.

 AngelList is a platform that connects startups, investors and people wanting to work at startups.